charliespy/US-Power-Outages-Analysis/README.md

 ## Univariate Analysis

-We began our analysis by examining the distribution of severeness indicators like `OUTAGE.DURATION` and `DEMAND.LOSS.MW`.
-The plot below demonstrates that `OUTAGE.DURATION` is skewed the right.
-The leftmost outage categoriazation, short duration outage (<1000), is the most common.
-The rest of the outage duration distribution are quite average.
+We began our analysis by examining the distribution of severity indicators such as `OUTAGE.DURATION` and `DEMAND.LOSS.MW`.
+The plot below demonstrates that `OUTAGE.DURATION` is skewed to the right.
+The leftmost outage categorization, short-duration outages (<1000), is the most common.
+The rest of the outage duration distribution appears relatively uniform.

 <p style="text-align:center"><iframe src="assets/outage_duration.html" width=800 height=600 frameBorder=0></iframe></p>

-Simillar to the outage duration distribution, this next plot below is also skewed to the right.
-It reveals that small demand losses (< 100MW) are more common than high demand losses.
+Similar to the outage duration distribution, the next plot below is also skewed to the right.
+It reveals that small demand losses (<100 MW) are more common than high demand losses.

 <p style="text-align:center"><iframe src="assets/demand_loss.html" width=800 height=600 frameBorder=0></iframe></p>

-Then, we could take a look at the causal indicator variables.
-As we see in the dataframe below, most of the power outages happen in places where the climate is normal.
+Next, we examined the causal indicator variables.
+As shown in the table below, most power outages occur in places where the climate is classified as normal.

 | Causes   |   CLIMATE.CATEGORY |
 |:---------|-------------------:|